 The amazing, powerful jaguar is the largest wild cat in the New World.
 A jaguar can be 6.25 feet long, excluding the tail, and weigh as much as 350 pounds.
 It can be mistaken for a leopard, but it is bigger and stockier and has a shorter tail.
 Instead of individual spots, it has a pattern of attractive rosettes on much of its body, and spots along its backbone may merge to form a single dark line.

-Black jaguars aren’t as rare as some think, and their spots can be detected if a light is focussed on the animal’s coat.
+Black jaguars aren’t as rare as some think, and their spots can be detected if a light is focused on the animal’s coat.
 The jaguar not only lives in the rainforests of Central America and northern South America, but it lives close to bodies of water in these forests and knows how to swim.

 Despite efforts to protect it, the jaguar is considered near threatened due to persecution and habitat destruction.
 Jaguars can be found at the San Diego Zoo, the Stone Zoo, the LA Zoo, the Houston Zoo, and the Phoenix Zoo.

 #1.
-Amazing Rainforest Animal: Goliath Bird Eating Spider
+Amazing Rainforest Animal: Goliath Bird-Eating Spider

-Despite its name, incidents of this spider of the northern South America rainforest catching and eating birds are rare.
+Despite its name, incidents of this spider in the northern South American rainforest catching and eating birds are rare.
 However, the Goliath part of its name is accurate because it is huge.
 Only Australia’s huntsman spider has a longer leg span.
 The Goliath birdeater can weigh as much as 6.02 ounces, have a body that’s 5 inches long, and a leg span that’s almost a foot wide.
 Its fangs are formidable at 1.57 inches, but its venom is fairly harmless to humans.
 Sometimes, the spider doesn’t inject venom at all when it bites.

 The bodies of the Goliath bird-eating spiders are hairy, and the hairs range in color from tan to golden.
 Females live much longer than males.
 A female can live as long as 25 years, but males only live between three and six years even though the females don’t kill and eat them after they mate as other tarantulas do.
 After mating, she’ll lay between 100 and 200 eggs, and they’ll hatch in a month and a half to two months.